hyperledger/besu-docs/docs/private-networks/how-to/configure/validators.md

 description: Configuring validators in production networks
 ---

-# Configuring validators in a production network
+# Configure validators in a production network

 As when [configuring bootnodes](bootnodes.md):